 There is no identified connection between the occurrence of these unique patterns and changes in climate.

 The weather systems that disrupted the 2019 ozone hole are typically modest in September, but this year they were unusually strong, dramatically warming the Antarctic’s stratosphere during the pivotal time for ozone destruction.
 At an altitude of about 12 miles (20 kilometers), temperatures during September were 29 degrees F (16˚C) warmer than average, the warmest in the 40-year historical record for September by a wide margin.
-In addition, these weather systems also weakened the Antarctic polar vortex, knocking it off its normal center over the South Pole and reducing the strong September jet stream around Antarctica from a mean speed of 161 miles per hour to a speed of 67 miles per hour.
-This slowing vortex rotation allowed air to sink in the lower stratosphere where ozone depletion occurs, where it had two impacts.
+In addition, these weather systems also weakened the Antarctic polar vortex, knocking it off its normal center over the South Pole and reducing the strong September jet stream around Antarctica from a mean speed of 161 miles (259 kilometers) per hour to a speed of 67 miles (108 kilometers) per hour.
+This slowing vortex rotation allowed air to sink into the lower stratosphere where ozone depletion occurs, where it had two impacts.

 First, the sinking warmed the Antarctic lower stratosphere, minimizing the formation and persistence of the polar stratospheric clouds that are a main ingredient in the ozone-destroying process.
 Second, the strong weather systems brought ozone-rich air from higher latitudes elsewhere in the Southern Hemisphere to the area above the Antarctic ozone hole.
-These two effects led to much higher than normal ozone levels over Antarctica compared to ozone hole conditions usually present since the mid 1980s.
+These two effects led to much higher than normal ozone levels over Antarctica compared to ozone hole conditions usually present since the mid-1980s.

 As of October 16, 2019, the ozone hole above Antarctica remained small but stable and is expected to gradually dissipate in the coming weeks.